-Salmon is in season right now, and you are going to want to get some and make this easy Grilled Traeger Salmon with Togarashi for dinner tonight!
+Salmon is in season right now, and you are going to want to get some and make this easy Grilled Traeger Salmon for dinner tonight!

-With a few ingredients, you can create a stellar seafood dish that your entire family will love!
+With a few ingredients, you can create an amazing seafood dish that your entire family will love!
 Flavorful and perfectly cooked salmon straight off the grill!
-This Togarashi Grilled Salmon is a quick and easy meal to make any day of the week for a light and savory dinner.
+This Traeger Grilled Salmon is a quick and easy meal to make any day of the week for a light and savory dinner.

 I have seen many people complain that their salmon gets stuck on the grates.
 With any tender fish, I will say this is a genuine struggle.
 But, I have a secret weapon!